The Cloud Optimist

 When I got out of my engineering school, I passed a lot of interviews in the hope of getting a developer job.
-My experiences being limited to having done a few internships, I was fearing the part of the interview where I would have had to get up and resolve some complex algorithm exercice on a white board, or even just answer a few technical questions.
+My experiences being limited to having done a few internships, I was fearing the part of the interview where I would have had to get up and resolve some complex algorithm exercise on a white board, or even just answer a few technical questions.
 I was wrong.

 Not a single interview tested me on my development skills.